Critical Language Scholarship Program (CLS)

 * Offered at all levels, including for beginners with no previous experience in the language.

-** The CLS Spark initiative provides virtual instruction of Arabic, Chinese, and Russian at the absolute beginning level.
-The CLS Program overseas institutes require one year of previous study for each of these languages.
+** The CLS Spark initiative provides virtual instruction of Arabic, Chinese, Korean, and Russian at the absolute beginning level.
+Applicants must complete one year of prior study to participate in the CLS Program overseas institutes for these languages.

 U.S. Department of State, Bureau of Educational and Cultural Affairs